 Pumpkin season has finally arrived and with it comes an array of pumpkin goodies.
 Pumpkin soup, beer, pie, latte, bread… the list goes on and on.
-And as long as you aren’t over indulging in the sweet pumpkin treats, there is a lot of health benefits that this bright orange gourd brings to the table.
+And as long as you aren't over indulging in the sweet pumpkin treats, there are a lot of health benefits that this bright orange gourd brings to the table.

 1. Mood Enhancement

 Pumpkin seeds contain the amino acid tryptophan.
 Tryptophan is used by the body to create serotonin, a neurotransmitter or brain chemical that gives us the feeling of being happy.